LCXCUC/SketchMan2020/README.md

 # SketchMan2020
 SketchMan: Learning To Create Professional Sketches

-This is a instructions for use of SketchMan dataset.
+This is a instructions for use of SketchMan dataset, which will be publicly available soon.
 We have provided the approximate professional NPS and the free-hand NPS.
 Unfortunately, we cannot directly provide the professional sketch images since we do not own them.
 Alternatively, we provide the selected colored sketch ID in our paper.
 Please refer to the file colored_sketch_pair.csv for more details in https://github.com/jerryli27/pixiv_dataset.